jdomingu19/hello-typescript/README.md

 ![Static Badge](https://img.shields.io/badge/css-css3+-1C2024?style=for-the-badge&logo=css&logoColor=white&labelColor=101010)
 ![Static Badge](https://img.shields.io/badge/bash-5.2.37+-1C2024?style=for-the-badge&logo=gnubash&logoColor=white&labelColor=101010)

 This repository is my personal learning space for exploring TypeScript from scratch.
-Inside, you’ll find practice scripts, examples from intensive courses, and small programming challenges that showcase different aspects of the language.
+It is designed not only as a collection of practice scripts and examples from intensive courses, but also as a structured journey through the language’s most important features.

+Each exercise reflects a specific concept, from the basics of type annotations to advanced techniques like generics and type inference, allowing me to build confidence step by step.
+Alongside small programming challenges, you’ll also find experiments with API integration, Node.js, and Express, which demonstrate how TypeScript can be applied in real-world scenarios.

+Ultimately, this repository serves as both a sandbox for experimentation and a growing reference guide that documents my transition from JavaScript into TypeScript with clarity and discipline.

 ![header_hello_typescript](https://github.com/user-attachments/assets/6e718616-add5-4b03-98bd-89c2b9aef36f)